 Dogwood Crafters is a craft coop that’s been in operation since 1976.
 They’re rated the #1 Thing to Do in Dillsboro, NC by visitors on TripAdvisor.

 Qualla Arts & Crafts is the oldest Native American Cooperative.
-Founded in 1946, Qualla Arts and Crafts showcases the traditional arts and crafts of the Eastern Cherokee with works of over 250 members.
+Founded in 1946, Qualla Arts and Crafts showcases the traditional arts and crafts of the Eastern Band of Cherokee Indians with works of over 250 members.
 Among the works available to purchase are baskets, pottery, wood and stone carving, and beadwork.

 Art Classes, Demonstrations & Craft Supplies